 National Action Alliance for Suicide Prevention

-Promotes mental health as a critical part of overall wellness, including prevention services for all, early identification and intervention for those at risk, and integrated care and treatment for those who need it, with recovery as the goal.
+Mental Health America promotes mental health as a critical part of overall wellness through prevention services for all, early identification and intervention for those at risk and integrated care and treatment for those in need.

-The Lifeline is a free, 24-hour hotline available to anyone in suicidal crisis or emotional distress.
-Calls are routed to the crisis center closest to the caller.
-The phone number is 1-800-273-TALK (8255).
+The National Suicide Prevention Lifeline is a no-cost, 24-hour hotline available to anyone in suicidal crisis or emotional distress.
+Calls are routed to the closest crisis center.

-The Trevor Project is a nonprofit organization that provides crisis intervention and suicide prevention services to LGBTQ youth ages 13-24, educates young people and adults on detecting and responding to suicide risk among LGBTQ youth, and advocates for laws and policies that will reduce suicide among LGBTQ young people.
+The Trevor Project is a nonprofit organization that provides crisis intervention and suicide prevention services to LGBTQ youth ages 13 to 24, educates young people and adults on detecting and responding to suicide risk among LGBTQ youth and advocates for laws and policies that will reduce suicide among LGBTQ young people.

 Narcotics Anonymous is an international, community-based association of recovering drug addicts with nearly 67,000 weekly meetings in 139 countries worldwide.

-The Nar-Anon Family Groups are a worldwide fellowship for those affected by someone else’s addiction.
+Nar-Anon Family Groups is a worldwide fellowship for those affected by a family member or friend’s addiction.

-Face-to-face meetings where Al‑Anon members share their insights and experiences with each other regarding how alcohol addiction of a loved one has impacted them.
+Al-Anon and Alateen host face-to-face meetings where members share their insights and experiences regarding how alcohol addiction of a loved one has impacted them.